-During this period, ACC has received 3,818 claims for injuries relating to the Covid vaccination.
-1,541 claims have been accepted, 2,169 have been declined and 108 are yet to be decided.
-The following tables break down these numbers by the sex, age and ethnicity of the claimants.
+Between 18 February 2021 and 6 April 2024, ACC has received 4,156 claims for injuries relating to the Covid vaccination.
+1,664 claims have been accepted, 2,440 have been declined and 52 are yet to be decided.
+The following tables break down these numbers by the sex, age, and ethnicity of the claimants.

-Comirnaty had until recently been the only Covid vaccine that has been used as part of New Zealand's vaccination response but more recently the AstraZeneca and Novavax Covid-19 vaccines have also been used.
+Comirnaty was originally the only Covid vaccine that was used as part of New Zealand's vaccination response but more recently the AstraZeneca and Novavax Covid-19 vaccines have also been used.
 The specific vaccine used is not always identified on the claim so identifying the vaccine used cannot be reliably determined.
 Given the vaccination policy, the vast majority of the claims reported below relate to the Pfizer-BioNTech Comirnaty vaccine.